 Art on Parade

-Presented in partnership with Narooma-based art organisation SoART, entry forms for the River of Art Prize will be available from 29 January 2018.
-The River of Art Prize is a highly regarded competition, professionally judged by a panel of successful artists.
-Further details and entry forms now available.
+Presented in partnership with Narooma-based art organisation SoART, the River of Art Prize is a highly regarded competition, professionally judged by a panel of successful artists.